pathint/dc_analyzer/README.md

+## DC-Analyzer
+ DC-Analyzer is a tool to assist in exploring top best schemes for encoding desired amino acids and is encoded in Java program language.

 ## Installation and Running
   First download the file "DC_Analyzer.rar", and then execute the jar file "DC_Analyzer.jar" by the following command line: